4paradigm/OpenMLDB/docs/en/maintain/upgrade.md

 # Upgrade

 Here is the impact when upgrading OpenMLDB:
+* If the table is single-replica, we will add an extra replica before upgrading and delete it afterwards
-* If the created table is a single copy, it is not readable and writable during the upgrade process
+* If the table is multi-replica, we will migrate the leader partitions in the tablet to be upgraded to other tablets, and migrate back after the upgrade.
-* If the created table is multi-replica, the read request on the upgraded node will fail briefly, and the write request will have a small amount of data loss.If short read failures are not tolerated, execute offlineendpoint before stopping each tablet node.
-If a small amount of write loss cannot be tolerated, write operations need to be stopped during the upgrade process
+If there is write traffice during the upgrade, there may be data loss.

 ## 1. Upgrade Nameserver